Ravali1411/ltibbhackathon/README.md

 Add Endpoint URL of the DB to the congig.php and also for the pages which need the DB Details

-If the Database or Table name is changes please change it accordingly.
+If the Database or Table name is changed please change it accordingly.

 Example: donate-blood.php, find-donor.php, config.php, signup.php, search.php {login}.